 “Tax residency” found in all other countries worldwide outside the U.S. is determined by a variety of facts-and-circumstance tests or features unique to each country’s tax system.
 For example, for Canada those tests would include- permanence and purpose of stay abroad, personal property and social ties, spouse, dependents and dwelling, or establishing tax residence in another country.
 In some cases establishing tax ties in another country becomes part of those tests or features.
 Some countries permit taxpayers who move from that country to become tax non-residents upon departure.
 Such tax non-residents of those former countries are taxed only on income earned or sourced in those former countries.
 Tax residence is re-established if and when the taxpayer returns to that country to permanently live and/ or work.

 Consequences of Filing as a U.S. Nonresident Alien/ Becoming a U.S. Resident Alien:

-All U.S. resident aliens are subject to U.S. tax on their worldwide income, regardless of where the income is earned, the type of currency, or the location where the income is deposited.
+All U.S. resident aliens are subject to U.S. income tax on their worldwide income, regardless of where the income is earned, the type of currency, or the geographical location of where the income is deposited.

 State Tax Issues:

 For U.S. state tax purposes, the requirements can be quite different and vary from state to state.
 Typically there are state-specific facts and circumstance subjective Domicile tests in addition to objective Statutory Resident tests, the main purpose of which is to catch individuals claiming a foreign state as their state of domicile.
 These Statutory Resident tests are typically conjoined with a 183 days of presence rule and a permanent place of abode pretext, the latter of which is state specific, subjective and/ or vague.